What Qualifies as Emotional Distress? When Are Damages Available? How Do You Determine the Amount of Your Losses?

 To help the jury determine an appropriate amount of compensation for emotional distress, your attorney will first introduce evidence of the emotional impact of the event:

-Once it has been clearly established that you suffered emotional distress, your lawyer will typically ask the court to apply a “multiplier” to determine damages for emotional losses.
-With this method, the court will determine economic losses—medical bills, lost wages and other tangible losses—and multiply that number by a factor, usually between one and five, based on the severity of the emotional distress.
+Once it has been clearly established that you suffered emotional distress, your lawyer will ask the court to apply a "multiplier" to determine damages for emotional losses.
+With this method, the court will calculate your economic losses—medical bills, lost wages, and other losses with a clear financial value—and multiply the total by a factor, usually between one and five, depending on the severity of the emotional distress.
 For example, if your economic losses were $1 million, the court may apply a multiplier of 1.5 and award $1.5 million for emotional distress.

 Contact the Experienced Personal Injury Attorneys at Bailey & Galyen

 At the law offices of Bailey & Galyen, we will aggressively help you pursue full and fair compensation when you have suffered any type of loss because of the carelessness or negligence of another person.
-Contact us by e-mail or 844-402-2992 call our offices at one of the convenient locations listed below.
+Contact us by email or call us at 844-402-2992.
+You also can call our offices at one of the convenient locations listed below.
 Our phones are answered 24 hours a day, seven days a week.